One more fitting (D=5) of Supernovae redshifts

-1. It is known that supernovae of type 1a (SNe 1a) as a rule can serve as standard candles.
-To fit the data of SN1a red shifts, the general relativity theory (GR) requires mystical dark energy and a few adjustable parameters.
-Recently the Hubble diagram was excellently fitted in framework of a very simple model based on the special relativity \cite{far} (Farley, 2009).
-The galaxies are assumed to recede with constant velocities in a usual Minkowski space, $D=1+3$.
-Taking into account all relativistic effects (time dilation and so on), one can find the luminosity of a SN (at the distance $r$, when the light was emitted) as a function of red shift $z$:
+1. The supernovae of type Ia (SNe Ia) as a rule can serve as standard candles.
+To fit the SNeIa data (redshifts \emph{vs} luminosities), the general relativity theory (GR) requires dark energy, dark matter, and a few fitting parameters.
+Recently the Hubble diagram was excellently fitted in framework of a very simple model based on special relativity \cite{far} (Farley, 2009).
+The galaxies are assumed to recede with constant velocities in the usual Minkowski space, $D=1+3$.
+Taking into account all relativistic effects (time dilation and so on), one can find the SN luminosity (at the distance $r$, when the light was emitted) as function of redshift $z$ \cite{far}:

 $d_*=10$ pc, the velocity is $\beta c$, $t_0$ is the time from the big bang; the Hubble constant (as accepted in \cite{hick}) is